 The term “spoofing” is commonly used to describe electronic communication sent with a false identity, or more generally, impersonation attacks.
-When referring to text messaging, the term “spoofing” is usually used to describe messages sent with a fake Sender Number.
-This report uses that meaning, and further distinguishes spoofing from other types of impersonation attack that do not use a fake Sender Numbers.
+For example, spoofing in the messaging context occurs when a sender uses a false Sender ID (phone number) with the intent to deceive the recipient, often with the purpose of impersonating another caller.
+In the text messaging context, spoofing a Sender ID is far less common that for voice calls.
+This Report uses the term “spoofing” to refer to falsified Sender IDs and distinguishes spoofing from other types of impersonation attack that do not use a fake Sender IDs.

-While spoofing is common with voice calls, it is uncommon with text messaging.
-There are several reasons for this:
+Sender ID spoofing is uncommon in text messaging for several reasons:

-Access to the intercarrier SMS/MMS Gateway for P2P Messaging is limited to trusted partners, and those trusted partners can only originate messages from numbers they are authorized to use.
-There are already protections in place at the intercarrier gateway to ensure that an message service provider (for example) can’t submit a message from a number belonging to another messaging service provider.

-While messaging ownership of a mobile number can be overridden using the OSR (Override Services Registry), access to such changes in the OSR is tightly controlled and must be performed or authorized by the carrier owner.

-In SMS/MMS technology the sending number during mobile origination is inserted by the network, and not the sending device.
+One reason for this is that in SMS/MMS technology the sending number during mobile origination is inserted by the network, and not the sending device.
 Therefore, the source of a mobile originated message cannot be easily manipulated.
 For non-mobile messages, sending numbers are verified by the originating provider or at a minimum, verified by the intercarrier gateway as being associated with the sending originating or intermediate service provider.
+See Section 7.2 for more detail on such countermeasures.

 As there is no “caller ID” lookup for incoming texts, spoofing is generally not an effective impersonation tactic, since the name of the impersonated entity (the holder of the number) would not appear on the consumer’s device.

-While spoofing is uncommon, fraudulent message senders often seek out service providers or secondary black market account sellers that provide access to messaging-enabled phone numbers with little or no required information or oversight.

-Instances of text “spoofing” are more typically associated to unauthorized SIM swaps, whereby a bad actor takes control of a number temporarily.
+Instances of text “spoofing” are more typically associated with unauthorized SIM swaps, whereby a bad actor takes control of a number temporarily.

+There are also legitimate cases where a third party is given the authority to send messages on behalf of another, using their Sender ID.
+For example, a TN owner may authorize third parties to send texts on their behalf.
+It is important that anti-spoofing countermeasures do not also prevent authorized use.

-[Open Question: Do protections against Sender Number Spoofing for SMS apply to MMS?]
+[Open Question: Do protections against Sender IDs Spoofing for SMS apply to MMS?]

-Editor’s note: Elaborate on differences between authorized and unauthorized spoofing.

 Non-Spoofed impersonation

-Businesses often use 10-digit numbers to communicate with customers.
-This has become even more common place with the rise of 10DLC.
-As discussed in 6.1.1, spoofing is uncommon.
+As discussed in 6.1.1, Sender ID spoofing in texting is uncommon.
 Non-spoofed impersonation is when a legitimate phone number sends messages pretending in the message content to be someone else ( e.g., a bank, IRS, or doctor’s office), usually for the purpose of obtaining personal information.

-Non-spoofed impersonation assumes that the recipient may not recognize that the sender number does not match the identifying information in the message content.
-This is a major factor in the success of impersonation attacks.
+Non-spoofed impersonation assumes that the recipient may not recognize that the Sender ID does not match the identifying information in the message content.

 Link attacks